SkanderHatira/biseps_workflow/README.md

 ### Step 5: Investigate results

-After successful execution, you can create a self-contained interactive HTML report with all results via:
+After successful execution, you can create a self-contained interactive `.html` report with all results via:

     snakemake --report report.html